jmchiappa/sirc/readme.md

 ## Limitations

 IT works ONLY for SONY protocol.
 Indeed, the timings for other protocol are totally differents.
-So do not expect to use it with sirc remote.
 Sometimes, the output is inverted regarding the specification.
 So you would adjust by inverting the input test `if(digitalRead(pinReceiver)...` in sirc.cpp file.
 The SONY protocol has no more toggle bit, so detecting a repeated code must be reached in your application.